 Ayurvedic medicine has its origins in the ancient Vedic civilization of India.
 Ayurveda is the oldest existing health care system in the world.
 It is also a remarkably sophisticated system of health care.
 For example, ancient Ayurvedic texts distinguished between two types of diabetes and described the circulatory system- thousands of years before Western medicine developed the same understandings.

-How does Ayurvedic medicine differ from conventional modern medicine
+How Ayurvedic medicine differs from conventional, Western medicine

 Maharishi's Revival of Ayurveda

-In the late 1970's, to save the precious knowledge of Ayurveda from being completely lost, the Indian sage Maharishi Mahesh Yogi, along with many of India's most renowned and experienced Ayurvedic physicians, revived the ancient knowledge of Ayurveda to it's original wholeness.
+In the late 1970's, the Indian sage Maharishi Mahesh Yogi turned his attention to Ayurveda, with the goal to reviving the system in its comprehensive and integrated form.
+India's most renowned and experienced Ayurvedic physicians collaborated to revive the ancient knowledge of Ayurveda to its original wholeness.
 This revival of Ayurveda is called Maharishi Ayurveda.